 With the USB stick and the aux input, both quickly overshadowed by Bluetooth streaming from our smartphones, the death of CD players in cars started about a decade ago.

-Most quit installing CD players around 2015 as smartphones and streaming services started dominating the music industry completely.
+But most quit installing CD players around 2015 as smartphones and streaming services started dominating the music industry completely.
 But some car manufacturers still offer CD players even to this day, you might wonder why?

 Why Automakers Still Use CD Players